Frequently Asked Questions

 What is the schedule for this new assessment day?

 Weekday participants can attend their regularly scheduled day and time at Diablo Creek following 8 weeks of classes.
-Saturday participants will attend the assessment day at Diablo Creek on Saturday following 8 weeks of classes, Starting with the Summer 2017 Session, you must sign up for an Assessment Day, this will allow us to have appropriate class sizes and be prepared for different skill levels.
+Saturday participants will attend the assessment day at Diablo Creek on Saturday following 8 weeks of classes, Starting with the Summer 2017 Session, you must sign up for an Assessment Day, this will allow us to have appropriate group sizes and be prepared for different skill levels.

 If my participant does not meet the certification requirements, can he/she reassess to try to certify again?